strollerlab/alpha_development/README.md

 | `nn_lmer_df(model, term)` | Satterthwaite df for one `lmerTest` term; warns loudly if the model was fitted with `lme4::lmer` instead. |
 | `nn_save_table(ft, dir, stem)` | Saves a flextable as HTML and optionally Word in one call. |

-`NN_TABLE_INDEX` at the top of the file is the **single place** table numbers, captions and column groupings are declared.
+`NN_TABLE_INDEX` at the top of the file is the **single place** where table numbers, captions, and column groupings are declared.
 Renumbering is one edit there.

 ### `SupplementaryData_BuildWorkbook.R` — run last